groupproject14/Digitial-humanties-methods-burgess-library-search-system/README.md

 Run the app:
 streamlit run app10.py

-Usage
+Use:
 Enter a search query to retrieve similar books from the dataset.

 Notes
 Requires Ollama running locally.
-Dataset is loaded from a JSON file.

 Documents in the repository:
 - LLM Search system raw code! - This is my first code version, it works in JupyterLab but does not include the user-friendly app function
-- app10.py is the code including the app
+- app10.py is the final code including the app
 - booksample.json is my 100-book sample dataset that the code has been tested on
 - Complete_Dataset_Burgess_Library is a larger dataset from Southampton libraries containing 3619 books.
-It could be used to develop the project.
+It could be used to develop the project further.